-When you file an insurance claim or court case, you may find that the person or company you want to hold responsible for your injury turns around and argues that you are partly or totally at fault for your injuries.
-Kentucky has a "comparative fault" rule for dealing with damages when an injured person is found to share the fault for an accident.
+When you file an insurance claim or court case, you may find that the person or company you want to hold responsible for your injury turns around and argues that you are partially or totally at fault for your injuries.
+Kentucky has a "comparative fault" rule for adjusting damages when an injured person is found to share the fault for an accident.

 Kentucky's comparative fault rule works like this.
-Suppose that you are shopping in a mall one day when you slip and fall on a spilled puddle of ice cream.
+Suppose you're shopping in a mall one day when you slip and fall on a puddle of melted ice cream.
 You didn't see the ice cream because you were busy looking at a display.
 When you file your court case, it's determined that you are 10 percent at fault for the accident and the mall is 90 percent at fault.
 The jury also decides that your total damages equal $1,000.

 In this example, a court would apply the comparative fault rule to reduce your total damages amount by an amount equal to your percentage of the fault.
 Here, that means your $1,000 is reduced by 10 percent, or $100, leaving you $900.
 Regardless of the amount of fault assigned to you, Kentucky courts calculate comparative fault in the same way.

 Kentucky law requires courts to apply the comparative fault rule when a lawsuit is being heard in court and the injured person shares some of the fault for the accident.
-The rule also comes up frequently during insurance negotiations, so it's wise to be prepared.
+The rule also comes up frequently during injury settlement negotiations, so it's wise to be prepared.

-Kentucky is a "no-fault" state when it comes to auto insurance.
-In most auto accidents, Kentucky requires injured people to seek compensation from their own insurance coverage instead of filing a lawsuit in court.
-In order to file a Kentucky lawsuit, you must have exceeded your personal injury protection (PIP) benefits, and have suffered a "serious injury."
+Kentucky is a "choice no-fault" state when it comes to car insurance.
+After most auto accidents, Kentucky requires injured persons to seek compensation from their own insurance coverage instead of filing a lawsuit in court, unless they "opt out" of no-fault.

 In many states, dog owners are protected (to some degree) from injury liability the first time their dog injures someone if they had no reason to believe the dog was dangerous.
 This is often called a "one bite" rule.
 In Kentucky however, a specific statute (Ky.
 Rev. Stat. § 258.235) makes the owner "strictly liable", meaning regardless of the animal's past behavior, the dog owner is responsible for a personal injury caused by his/her dog.
 Specifically, the statute reads: